 One of our long-standing members asked me, “So how come I still don’t know what to do though I know what I want and I have found my purpose?”

 Ego is in charge of our desire to ignore the obvious and rush to the destination.
 Ego loves easy solutions and shortcuts.
-And it’s our ego who creates elaborate plans that then are impossible to put into action, letting us off the hook for honouring our drive.
+And it’s our ego who creates elaborate plans that maybe difficult to put into action, letting us off the hook for honouring our drive.

 Don’t confuse your ego for the inner drive.

 Your drive wants you to be fully present and respect what ever has to be done next.
-Your driven is ready to roll up the sleeves and get to real work.
+Your inner drive is ready to roll up the sleeves and get to real work.

 These are always small steps.

 But ego doesn’t want to hear about small steps!
 It just wants to get to the destination.

 I’ve struggled with this many times in my life.
 I always wanted to be half way there rather than accept and fully own my starting point.
 But the only way to find your inner drive is to let go and surrender to the present moment.
 You must respect the steps you have to take today in order to move forward.

 I ask you to honour and find your inner drive by being fully present with what it is telling you – right now.
 Stop skipping through and simply ticking off the to do list.
 A real driven woman is so much more than that.
 She’s not about achieving, but about making conscious, proactive decisions and committing to the small steps that are right in front of her.